agnescameron/teaching-site/_posts/parsons/lab/2020-01-31-html-basics.md

 *This assignment involves doing and it involves thinking.
 Both of these processes (sketches, notes, thoughts), along with anything you struggled with, should be documented as a separate HTML page on your website (formatting totally up to you), that is linked to the main page.*

 This assignment was inspired by a conversation with [Lucy Siyao Liu](https://www.liulucy.com/info), and borrows its form from [Laurel Schwulst](http://laurelschwulst.com)'s exercise [25 Variations](http://veryinteractive.net/projects/variations).

+### Readings
+{{page.readings}} -> this will help you a lot with your task!
+It's a tutorial pdf that does a great job of explaining how different parts of a page work.